 - Feedback.
 Chad Gladovic asked how ‘valuable’ is our feedback to students.
 Are they engaging with the feedback that is given?

+Note: I (Yin Wah Kreher) had fun writing this post with Wendy Taleo, who hosted the Virtually Connecting session.
 A ping from Wendy Taleo drew me out of my teaching-grading cave to the Higher Education Research and Development Society of Australasia (HERDSA) conference this Wednesday, July 6, also a Hari Raya Puasa public holiday in Singapore.
 Though Fremantle, Perth (Western Australia) might be closer to me than say, an American conference, work commitments still hold me and many others back from going wherever and whenever we wish.
 Many thanks goes to Virtually Connecting (VC) for bringing diverse peoples, cultures, fields and disciplines together to stimulate our own learning.
 The theme of HERDSA 2016 is The Shape of Higher Education, “an opportunity to not only report and reflect upon and to critique and challenge the current shape and direction of higher education but also to look to the future and engage your colleagues in creative possibilities.”
 Joining us at the informal Google Hangout chat this evening were onsite buddies, (Rose Nash and Karen Miller) and the two keynote speakers, Alastair Summerlee, currently the Executive Director of FundtheFood with the Kirchner Group in the United States, and Sally Clark, Deputy Head of The University of Notre Dame Australia, Broome Campus and Assistant Dean, Nursing and Midwifery.
 Other onsite guests were Sarah-Jane Gregory, Abigail Lewis and Chad Gladovic.
 We were joined online by Autumm Caines, Tess Newton-Cain and myself, with Wendy Taleo playing the hosting role.
 Wendy invited the participants to share some highlights of the conference.
 Below are a few that both of us have included for discussion in this post.